luohwu/smb_dev/doc/installation.md

 ```bash
 sudo apt install python3-vcstool
 ```
-To download the SMB packages by using vcs tool run the following terminal command.
+To download the SMB packages by using vcs tool run the following terminal commands in order.

 ```bash
 # Navigate to the directory of src